 During your research, be especially sensitive to pain points.
-These may be leverage angles that you can use to convince members that you understand their concerns and are the right person to address them.
+Specifically, see if you can identify consistent themes in complaints like lack of communication, too much work, or unclear goals.
+You may be able to leverage these issues by convincing members that you understand their concerns and are the right person to address them.

 In the case of formal, established rules, I would generally recommend following them.
 When you sign up for an organization, you implicitly agree to the formal rules.
 Use established channels to change them if you feel it is necessary.
 This may require you to wait until you’ve secured a position of power.